blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/01-authenticating-to-ags.md

 ---
-title: Authenticating to the Assignments and Grades Service
+title: Authenticating to the LTI Subsystems
-id: ags-authentication
+id: lti-sub-authentication
-sidebar_position: 2
+sidebar_position: 1
 edited: "2024-09-26"
 ---

-Now that you know what the system is and what it does, is time to start working on connecting to it and syncing data between systems, to do this, we need to authenticate first.
+Now that you know what is LTI, how it works, that information is sent and how you can create items within courses, we can move to interacting with the additional subsystems available with LTI Advantage which are Assignments and Grades Provsioning Service and Names and Roles Provisioning Service.

+But before we start to interact with them, we need to authenticate to the LTI API

 ## Identifying the information

-Based on the entry point of the user, certain information will be available for you right away.
-In the case of Deep Linking items that have a lineItem (grading column) associated, the initial Deep Link request will contain the information of the lineItem and the allowed scopes for AGS (for more information about Deep Linking see [Working with Deep Linking](../dl/01-getting-started.md)).
-For other entry points such as independent management websites from your tool, you will need to build this information based in your needs.
+Based on the entry point of the user, certain information will be available for you right away which are outlined below and will give you the necessary information to integrate your tool.
+For other entry points such as independent management websites from your tool, you will need to build this information based on your needs.

-### Launching from a Deep linking item or gradeable content item

-If you previously created a Deep Linking with a lineItem attached to it or, the user created an item with a Course Content placement with grading enabled, the data that will be sent to your tool in the launch token will contain a claim called `"https://purl.imsglobal.org/spec/lti-ags/claim/endpoint"` which have all the necessary information for AGS and will look something like this:
+### For Assignments and Grades Service

+If the item that is performing the request has a grading column attached (regardless if it was created though a Deep Linking request or adding the Course Content placement as a link and enabling grading), the JWT token sent will include a claim with the following information:

 ```json
 "https://purl.imsglobal.org/spec/lti-ags/claim/endpoint": {